pflenker/pflenker.github.io/_posts/2022-04-01-konzept-chapter-2.md

 categories: ["Tutorial", "konzept"]
 permalink: /konzept-chapter-2/
 image: /assets/konzept-chapter-2.png
+date: 2022-04-01 00:00:03
 ---
-In the previous chapter, we have successfully set up a very basic text editor, which allows you to add, edit and remove text.
+In the [previous chapter]({% post_url 2022-04-01-konzept-chapter-1 %}), we have successfully set up a very basic text editor, which allows you to add, edit and remove text.
 Now it's time to deal with some inline stylings, such as bold, italics and more.
 In the lingo of Slate, these things are called *Marks*.

 Marks are going to be part of the `Text` type.
 Let's extract all the types into a `types.tsx`, and then we change the type definition for Text as follows:

+{% raw %}
 ```tsx
 type Text = {
   text: string;